 “Take every felon with a gun, drug dealer with a gun and criminal gangbanger with a gun off the streets tomorrow and lock them up for five years or more.” —NRA News, “How to Stop Violent Crime,” NRA CEO Wayne LaPierre (2016).

-Locking up all felons is hardly realistic.
+The NRA's only actual solution to reducing firearm casualties is to imprison all felons for at least five years.
+But locking up all felons is hardly realistic.
 The next graph shows available data on convicted felons, from the Bureau of Justice Statistics.